sbacklund2013/ShiftIn/README.md

 *Scale*

 Building the application for scale was by far the biggest challenge.
 The app must be built to be upgradable, reliable, and fast at the same time.
 This meant sticking to the architecture plan, single responsibility, and other best practices.
-I also used asychronus calls where ever possible, this helps lower page rendering times.
+I also used asynchronous calls where ever possible, this helps lower page rendering times.

 *Reliability*

- Creating a reliable app is another challenge and an open source project can sometimes get carried away.
-I decided to utilize tried and truth methods, dependencies, and frameworks where I could.
-I utlized .Net Core 5 because it is the most up to date and is actively being maintained.
-I also utlized the Identity Framework library for my authentication system because it is far faster, more secure, and reliable than anything I would spend weeks creating.
-Overall, realiability is addressed through proper best practice dependency management as well as utlizing tried and true open source options.
+ Creating a reliable app is another challenge and an open-source project can sometimes get carried away.
+I decided to utilize tried and true methods, dependencies, and frameworks where I could.
+I utilized .Net Core 5 because it is the most up-to-date and is actively being maintained.
+I also utilized the Identity Framework library for my authentication system because it is far faster, more secure, and reliable than anything I would spend weeks creating.
+Overall, reliability is addressed through proper best practice dependency management as well as utilizing tried and true open source options.

 *Learning Curve*
 A lot of this technology was new to me.
 I had not utilized Entity Framework before working on this application.
 It was a risk to learn so many new things and try to create a usable product at the same time.
-In the end I utilized lots and lots of documentation as well as sample projects and examples.
+In the end, I utilized lots and lots of documentation as well as sample projects and examples.

 ##
 ### Current Issues

 *Image Processing and Storage*

 The current system in place for storing user images is not scalable.
 With hosting being done in the cloud it would increase the bill exponentially by storing images on the server.
 A proposed solution is Azure Storage which allows us to create blobs for profile image data.